 - Non-marking outsole

 And for the little gentlemen who have a special occasion, we present the Hush Puppies Gavin dress shoe.
-They have a memory foam footbed for support and comfort for any occasion, every day and all day wear.
+They have a memory foam footbed for support and comfort for any occasion, every day, and all-day wear.

-These shoes do run a little narrow and may take a few wears to break in, but once they are broken in, they are super comfortable and provide style and support your little fella needs.
+These shoes do run a little narrow and may take a few wears to break in, but once they are broken in, they are super comfortable and provide the style and support your little fella needs.

-- Memory foam footbed conforms to kids foot shape and provides support.
+- Memory foam footbed conforms to kids’ foot shape and provides support.

 - Antimicrobial sock liner prevents odors from lingering.

 - Easy on, easy off hook and loop closure.

 - The Nonmarking rubber outsole has a good grip.

 Q: Does my child need surgery for flat feet?

 A: The short answer: No. Unless there is another major underlying foot issue, flat feet do not require surgery.
 But again, please consult your child’s pediatrician or podiatrist to make sure any foot pain they are having is not caused by something else.
 Trying to remedy an unknown issue yourself could make the pain and the situation with your child’s feet worse.